CUBRID/cubrid-manual/en/sql/dblink.rst

 *   Performance notes

     .. note::
         When the connect by clause, group by clause, having clause, and limit clause are used in the SELECT statement in table extension format (@server), the where condition, group by clause, having clause, and limit clause are not executed in the remote DB.
-After tranferring to the local DB, performance may be slowed by performing tasks that meet the conditions.
+After executing exclude the statement in the remote DB and sending the performed results to the local DB, performance may be slowed due to execute the statement in the local DB.

-    Below is an example of processing the group by clause after transferring all data from the remote DB's tree table to the local DB in order to process count().
+    Below is an example of processing the "*group by*" and "*count()*" after transferring all data from the remote DB's *tree* table to the local DB.

     .. code-block:: sql